National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Bibliographic database: an indexed computer or printed source of citations of journal articles and other reports in the literature.
 Bibliographic citations typically include author, title, source, abstract, and/or related information (including full text in some cases).
 Examples are MEDLINE and EMBASE.

-Blinding: also known as "masking," the knowledge of patients and/or investigators about whether individual patients are receiving the investigational intervention(s) or the control (or standard) intervention(s) in a clinical trial.
-Blinding is intended to eliminate the possibility that knowledge of which intervention is being received will affect patient outcomes or investigator behaviors that may affect outcomes.
+Blinding: the process of preventing one or more of patients, clinicians, investigators, and data analysts from knowing whether individual patients are receiving the investigational intervention(s) or the control (or standard) intervention(s) in a clinical trial.
+(Also known as masking.)
+Blinding is intended to eliminate the possibility that knowledge of which intervention is being received will affect patient outcomes, investigator behaviors that may affect outcomes, or assessment of outcomes.
 Blinding is not always practical (e.g. when comparing surgery to drug treatment), but it should be used whenever it is possible and compatible with optimal patient care.
-A single-blinded trial is one in which this knowledge is withheld only from patients; a double-blinded trial is one in which the knowledge is also withheld from investigators; and a triple-blinded trial is one in which the knowledge is also withheld from the statisticians or other analysts of trial data.
+The terms “single-blinded,” “double-blinded,” and “triple-blinded” refer to which parties are blinded, e.g., one or more of patients, investigators, and data analysts; however, these terms are used inconsistently and the specific parties who are blinded in a trial should be identified.

 Case-control study: a retrospective observational study designed to determine the relationship between a particular outcome of interest (e.g., disease or condition) and a potential cause (e.g., an intervention, risk factor, or exposure).
 Investigators identify a group of patients with a specified outcome (cases) and a group of patients without the specified outcome (controls).
 Investigators then compare the histories of the cases and the controls to determine the rate or level at which each group experienced a potential cause.
 As such, this study design leads from outcome (disease or condition) to cause (intervention, risk factor, or exposure).

 Case series: see series.